Bob Hope: Artistry and legacy

 Hope was well known as an avid golfer, playing in as many as 150 charity tournaments a year.
 Introduced to the game in the 1930s while performing in Winnipeg, Canada, he eventually played to a four handicap.
 His love for the game—and the humor he could find in it—made him a sought-after foursome member.
 He once remarked that President Dwight D. Eisenhower gave up golf for painting: "Fewer strokes, you know."
 He also was quoted as saying, "It's wonderful how you can start out with three strangers in the morning, play 18 holes, and by the time the day is over you have three solid enemies."

 A golf club became an integral prop for Hope during the standup segments of his television specials and USO shows.
 In 1978 he putted against the then-two-year-old Tiger Woods in a television appearance with the actor Jimmy Stewart on The Mike Douglas Show.

 The Bob Hope Classic, founded in 1960, made history in 1995 when Hope teed up for the opening round in a foursome that included presidents Gerald Ford, George H. W. Bush, and Bill Clinton, the only time three U.S. presidents played in the same golf foursome.
 The event, now known as the CareerBuilder Challenge, was one of the few PGA Tour tournaments that took place over five rounds, until the 2012 tournament when it was cut back to the conventional four.

 Hope had a heavy interest in sports beyond golf and his brief fling as a professional boxer in his youth.
 In 1946, he bought a small stake in the Cleveland Indians professional baseball team and held it for most of the rest of his life.
-He appeared on the June 3, 1963, cover of Sports Illustrated magazine wearing an Indians uniform, and sang a special version of "Thanks for the Memory" after the Indians' last game at Cleveland Stadium on October 3, 1993.
+He appeared on the June 3, 1963, cover of Sports Illustrated magazine wearing an Indians uniform, and sang a special version of "Thanks for the Memories" after the Indians' last game at Cleveland Stadium on October 3, 1993.
 He also bought a share with Bing Crosby of the Los Angeles Rams football team in 1947, but sold it in 1962.
 He frequently used his television specials to promote the annual AP College Football All-America Team.
 The players would come onstage one by one and introduce themselves, then Hope, often dressed in a football uniform, would give a one-liner about the player or his school.